-Coming back to the backbending plots of Fig.5, it is obvious that the double zigzag shape is reproduced quite well for all four nuclei.
-An especially good agreement is found for moderate spin states at the first backbending which is, indeed, very well reproduced in all cases.
-The second backbending is supposed to be less pronounced than the first one, because, as Fig.4 shows, the crossing angle between the neutron S-band and the neutron-proton S-band is much smaller than the one between the g-band and the neutron S-band.
-However, the experimental data offers a rather sharp second backbending for nuclei Er, Yb and Hf, while the theoretical calculations predict a smoother backbending behavior.
-In the case of Er, the second observed moment of inertia anomaly is not a real backbending but a relatively weak up-bending.
-Note that, the theoretical results also predict an up-bending which is however much steeper.
-This is consistent with the results from Fig.4 where the crossing angle between the neutron and neutron-proton S-bands for this nucleus is very small.
+S-band is much smaller than the one between the g-band and the neutron S-band.
+However, the experimental data offer a rather sharp second backbending for nuclei 156 Er, 160 Yb and 162 Hf, while the theoretical calculations predict a smoother backbending behavior.
+In the case of 158 Er, the second observed moment of inertia anomaly is not a real backbending but a relatively weak up-bending.
+Note that the theoretical results also predict an up-bending which is however much steeper.
+This is consistent with the results from figure 4 where the crossing angle between the neutron and the neutron-proton S-bands for this nucleus is very small.

-Concerning the comments on the pairing constants given in subsection B, the question which certainly arises is what is the effect on the backbending plot when we use the $G{\tau}$ parameters obtained by fitting the even-odd mass difference instead of the interaction strengths fixed as described above.
-The answer is given in Fig.6, for Yb.
-Indeed, comparing the results corresponding to the two sets of $G{\tau}$ , one may state that there is no significant difference between the two plots.
-Concluding, the real number of the free parameters is four.
+Concerning the comments on the pairing constants given in section 2.2, the question which certainly arises is what is the effect on the backbending plot when we use the G{τ} parameters obtained by fitting the even-odd mass difference instead of the interaction strengths fixed as described above.
+The answer is given in figure 6 for 160Yb.
+Indeed, comparing the results corresponding to the two sets of G{τ} , one may state that there is no significant difference between the two plots.
+In conclusion, the real number of the free parameters is 4.

-The good agreement between theoretical and experimental backbending plots is reflected also in the corresponding energy spectra.
-Thus, Fig.7 suggests a very good agreement between the results of our calculations and the corresponding data, which is quantitatively expressed by relatively small root-mean-square (r.m.s.) values for deviations.
+The good agreement between the theoretical and the experimental backbending plots is reflected also in the corresponding energy spectra.
+Thus, figure 7 suggests a very good agreement between the results of our calculations and the corresponding data, which is quantitatively expressed by relatively small root-mean-square (rms) values for deviations.
 Note that the energy spectra are better reproduced at high spins than at low spins, contrary to the backbending plots where the first backbending is better described than the second one.
-This happens because the backbending curves do not depend on the absolute energies of the angular momentum states, but on the energy difference between consecutive states and moreover through a quadratic law $(\hbar\omega)^2$ which is more sensitive to small deviations.
+This happens because the backbending curves do not depend on the absolute energies of the angular momentum states, but on the energy difference between consecutive states and moreover through a quadratic law $(\hbar\omega)^2$ that is more sensitive to small deviations.
+Examining figure 7, one remarks an increasing behavior of the critical energies with Z for the N = 90isotones.
+This feature might be ascribed to the constant decrease of the deformation which increases the frequency of the collective rotation.